Mount Pleasant Methodist Church

 Mount Pleasant Methodist Church is historic Methodist church in Waldron, Arkansas.
 It is a single-story wood-frame structure, originally built in 1891 on land donated by Joseph Self, a locally prominent farmer.
 The church is finished in weatherboard, and has a steeply pitched gable roof, with a bell tower at the front (north) end.
 A shed-roof addition extends to the south (rear) of the building.
 The interior features a distinctive gambrel ceiling, finished in flush pine boards painted white.

 The building was listed on the National Register of Historic Places in 1986.
+The congregation was closed by the United Methodist Church in 2020 and its property was put up for sale by the local conference in 2023.